 About NUI Galway

 Since 1845, NUI Galway has been sharing the highest quality teaching and research with Ireland and the world.
 Find out what makes our University so special – from our distinguished history to the latest news and campus developments.

 Colleges & Schools

 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Short Courses (non-accredited)

-The short courses start the week beginning 1st October and are run over 8 weeks, one evening per week (7 to 9pm) - with the exception of Mindfulness in Action and Community Development which take place over two Saturdays.
+The short courses start the week beginning 30th September and are run over 8 weeks, one evening per week (7 - 9pm) - with the exception of the Alexander Technique and Creating your own Podcast which take place over two Saturdays.

 |Brush up your German|